Pope Francis Calls for Moral Action on Climate Change

 This emerging coalition set goals of reaching all of the Houses of Worship in Maryland, Washington, DC and Northern Maryland; bringing them into awareness of the seriousness of the climate problem; and teaching the need to embrace practical solutions, the most obvious of which involves the use of clean renewable energy.

-The New Jersey Campaign
+The North Carolina Campaign

 For the future other states will develop their own Religious Campaigns for Clean Energy.
 Dialogue is now taking place to identify those next states.